 Reference: Sec.
-1112, 1118 ESEA MCL 380.1294
+1112, 1116 ESEA

 The Board of Directors recognizes and values parents and families as children's first teachers and decision-makers in education.
 The Board believes that student learning is more likely to occur when there is an effective partnership between the school and the student's parents and family.
-Such a partnership between the home and school and greater involvement of parents in the education of their children generally result in higher academic achievement, improved student behavior, and reduced absenteeism.
+Such a partnership between the home and school and greater involvement of parents and family members in the education of their children generally result in higher academic achievement, improved student behavior, and reduced absenteeism.
+This policy shall serve as the Academy policy.